-Forecasting Assumption Level of Risk Consequence of Approach to

-uncertainty statement variation to mitigation of risk

-The majority of this growth takes place assumptions

-The majority of this growth takes place in the next twenty years as the relatively increasing affordability

-large 'baby boomer' cohort moves into issues due to

-the 65 years and older age group. increasing

-the 05 years and older age group. numbers of

-Ethnically, the population is expected to residents on

-remain largely NZ European/New fixed incomes.

-Zealander with a slowly increasing

-Māori, Asian and Pacific Islands

-population.

-1.3 Tourism High That projected Significant drop Council will continue

-That to mise will see and a magazine tourism rates in revenue in to monitor tourism

-That tourism will grow and surpass pre- Covid-19 levels. are the Glacier growth and

-Covid-19 levels. significantly Country tourist economic indicators

-Comment: Tourism levels of expenditure higher or area and provided by external

-will continue to increase post Covid-19. lower than associated service agencies such as Infometrics.

-It may not go back to pre-Covid-19 level expected. industries for miometrics.

-for Glacier Country. international Council will work

-tourists.
-This with Development

-Cultural tourism will increase and will be West Coast and

-dominate the West Coast offering. somewhat other agencies to

-offset with determine proactive

-Demand for West Coast Wilderness Trail increasing engagement with

-will continue to increase mainly for the cultural tourism key stakeholders to

-domestic market. and high West mitigate economic

-Coast impacts and to

-Wilderness Trail diversify tourist

-demand. offerings.

-Potential asset Improvements to

-failure due to asset management

-unsustainable and condition

-growth of knowledge reduces

-tourism the likelihood of

-resulting in unbudgeted

-service outages infrastructure costs.

-and need for

-new

-unbudgeted

-infrastructure

-that would

-increase

-Council's debt.

-1.4 Land use Low That these Changes in land The funding

-factors use could result approach adopted in

-Council's rating base is represented by change. in a need to this plan will

-the following types: Commercial 597, change accommodate small

-9%, Residential 2,752, 40%, Rural 1,963, differentials variances in these

-29% and Rural-Residential 1,549, 22%, over the life of characteristics of the

-as at January 2025. the plan.
-District.
+Forecasting Assumption Level of uncertainty Risk statement Consequence of variation to Approach to mitigation of risk The majority of this growth takes place in the next twenty years as the relatively large 'baby boomer' cohort moves into the 65 years and older age group.
+Ethnically, the population is expected to remain largely NZ European/New Zealander with a slowly increasing Māori, Asian and Pacific Islands population.
+1.3 Tourism High That projected assumptions increasing affordability issues due to increasing numbers of residents on fixed incomes.
+Council will continue That tourism will grow and surpass pre- Covid-19 levels.
+Comment: Tourism levels of expenditure will continue to increase post Covid-19.
+It may not go back to pre-Covid-19 level for Glacier Country.
+Cultural tourism will increase and dominate the West Coast offering.
+Demand for West Coast Wilderness Trail will continue to increase mainly for the domestic market. tourism rates are significantly higher or lower than expected. in revenue in the Glacier Country tourist area and associated service industries for international tourists.
+This will be somewhat offset with increasing cultural tourism and high West Coast Wilderness Trail demand.
+Potential asset failure due to unsustainable growth of tourism resulting in service outages and need for new unbudgeted infrastructure that would increase Council's debt. to monitor tourism growth and economic indicators provided by external agencies such as Infometrics.
+Council will work with Development West Coast and other agencies to determine proactive engagement with key stakeholders to mitigate economic impacts and to diversify tourist offerings.
+Improvements to asset management and condition knowledge reduces the likelihood of unbudgeted infrastructure costs.
+1.4 Land use Council's rating base is represented by the following types: Commercial 597, 9%, Residential 2,752, 40%, Rural 1,963, 29% and Rural-Residential 1,549, 22%, as at January 2025.
+Low That these factors change.
+Changes in land use could result in a need to change differentials over the life of the plan.
+The funding approach adopted in this plan will accommodate small variances in these characteristics of the District.